I’m a web usability advocate, university professor, writer and motorcyclist.

 Bachelor of Arts, journalism, University of Georgia; Master of Science, agricultural economics, Virginia Tech.
 My roots in applied theory run deep.

-my tester SO (permanent fiance) husband Mike and our dog, Katie, and cat, Rocko … and four five bikes and a scooter. :)
+SO (permanent fiance) husband Mike and our dog, Katie, and cat, Rocko … and four five bikes and a two scooters. :)

 Impact of social media (blogs, wikis, Facebook, Twitter, etc) on participatory journalism, politics and social networks; convergence of digital and analog communication technologies, including e-voting; motorcycles, especially BMW and Ducati (and now Honda TransAlps); Cairn terriers; horses; science fiction books and movies; mysteries; public policy; gardening (but nothing like Howard Rheingold!).